imagineLife/big-site/content/febs/prod-server-setup.md

   - [Add A Start Script](#add-a-start-script)
   - [Depend on Express](#depend-on-express)

-## Why A "Production" Server
+## Why this HTTP Server

-TL;DR - Production servers are simpler than developer-friendly environments.
+**TL;DR** - When considering a "frontend build system", an http server serving static html/js/css is most often the "production" setup.

 Software Engineers who are well-versed in "frontend" development, writing the code that populates website interfaces (_like this text here!!_) are used to using a "development" setup while writing code, which is fundamentally different tha a production-style setup.
 **A Development Setup** for the frontend engineering environment involves "hot reloading", where developers make code changes frequently, press "save" on their code editor, and _see the updated code results in a browser instantly_.
 This involves specific tools required for this instant-reloading experience when writing frontend projects using tools like react, vue, angular, etc. The code involved in this workflow is not HTML,CSS, & JS - in React, for example, the code is written with [JSX](https://reactjs.org/docs/introducing-jsx.html).